MuneebStack/file-versioner.js/README.md

 - folders: An array of objects specifying the folders to process.
 - folder: The path to the folder containing files to versionize.
 - updateInFile: (Optional) Boolean indicating whether to update links in files.
 Defaults to updateInFile from the root level, or false if not specified.
-- filePath: (Optional) Path to the file to update links.
+- filePath: (Optional) Path(s) to the file to update links.
 If not provided, filePath from the root level will be used.
 - length: (Optional) Length of the version string.
 If not provided, length from the root level will be used.
 Defaults to 6 if not specified.
-- filePath: Default path to the file to update links.
+- filePath: Default path(s) to the file to update links.
 - updateInFile: (Optional) Default boolean indicating whether to update links in files.
 Defaults to false if not provided.
 - length: (Optional) Default length of the version string.
 Defaults to 6 if not provided.